seniorlink-vela/public-api-docs/index.md

 ![image](images/admin-roles.png)

-The APIs are broken up into several sections - admin for user and care team data, care data for information regarding the care of a specific user and the events section -- which uses queues and webhooks to inform the partner of what data has been created or changed as it happens within the system.
+The APIs are broken up into several sections - admin for user, organization, and care team data, care data for information regarding the care of a specific user, as well as data about communication between users, and the events section -- which uses queues and webhooks to inform the partner of what data has been created or changed as it happens within the system.

 This is a Restful api, and follows standard conventions.
 A user must have the public_api permission in Vela to access it.

 With the exception of the authorize endpoint, all endpoints require a valid authorization bearer token in the header and take in request data that is content-type "application/json".
 Operations can be performed against all of them.

 Operations against an existing user profile require the id parameter.
-This ID is the reference provided to Vela when the record is created, not the internal id to Vela, if one was not supplied one was generated.
+This ID is the reference ID provided to Vela when the record is created, not the internal id to Vela.
+If a reference ID was not supplied, Vela generated one that is unique to your partner organization and is supplied for ease of integration.

 This ID is unique to your partner organization and is supplied for ease of integration.
+This ID is also viewable in the admin UI as the â€œExternal Reference IDâ€.

 Example of flow:

 1. Get a token
-2. Get the user by id
+2. Get the user by id or email address
 3. Patch the user by id

 ## Care teams

-A care team is a consumer and the professional and non-professional people dedicated to their care.
+A care team is a care recipient and the professional and non-professional users dedicated to their care.
-A care team has its own id - used to reference it.
+A care team has its own id used to reference it.
-This id can be recovered by getting it by consumer -- example (have ref to consumer, get care team by consumer id, get ID from response).
+The care teamâ€™s ID can be recovered via the /api/v1/admin/care-teams/consumer/{consumer_user_id} endpoint, (where consumer_user_id is the reference ID); the â€œidâ€ returned is the ID of the care team that the care recipient/consumer belongs to.

 Operations:
+  Fetch all care teams.
+  Authorize a care team.
-  Removing/adding a member.
+  Add or update a care team member.
-  Updating care team.
+  Remove (delete) a member of a care team.

+Typical operation for creating a care team: Create a care recipient.
+GET the care team via the care recipientâ€™s â€œIDâ€ (external reference ID).
+Add other users to the care team via POSTing new members to it.
+Authorize the care team, unless itâ€™s intended that the care recipient will log in and do so.

+No non-admin user can operate on a care team until the care team has been authorized via the API or by the care recipient when they log in for the first time.
+You never need to create a care team.
+Creating a care recipient creates a care team around them.

 ## User profiles

-A user is a person who can participate in the Vela applications.
+A user is a person who exists in the Vela applications.
 All user manipulations are under user-profiles in the API.
-There are 4 types of users in Vela:
+There are 4 categories of users in Vela:

-- Patients (consumers)
+- Care recipients (Patients, Members, etcâ€¦)
 - Caregivers
 - Professionals
 - Administrators.

 Every user is a member of an organization, and visibility of other users is controlled by the organization hierarchy.
+Operations:
+  GET a list of users.
+  GET an individual user via external reference ID, email, or username.
   Create users.
-Can get by email -- which also checks username.
-Updating requires the ID.
-Can update the ID - patch to old id value - set new id value in the request.
+  GET /api/v1/admin/user-profiles/by-reference/email/{user_email} accepts either an email address or username via the â€˜user_emailâ€™ parameter.
+  Update a userâ€™s ID via PUT or PATCH by providing their current ID (External reference ID) in the â€œidâ€ field and supplying the new id (external reference ID) in the body of the call.

 ## User suspensions

 Putting a user on suspension is like a temporary disenrollment from the program.
+Descriptively, suspensions are called "pauses" in the admin UI.
+Any questionnaire assignments with a start date that falls between the start date and end date of a suspension will be invisible to caregivers and care recipients, and will show up to professional users as â€˜suspendedâ€™.
+The typical use case for this is when questionnaires are assigned on some schedule (daily, weekly, etc.) and there is an operational reason why those periodic questionnaires shouldnâ€™t be seen during that time.
+As an example, if a caregiver is caring for a care recipient, and the care recipient is hospitalized; during that hospitalization period, the questionnaire assignments asking the caregiver for how the care recipient is doing on that day or what services the caregiver may have rendered wouldnâ€™t be appropriate.
 They will not be responsible for completing questionnaires during a suspension period.
-  A suspension requires a start date, but the end date is optional; if not provided the person is suspended until the suspension is closed.
+A suspension requires a start date, but the end date is optional; if not provided the suspension will start at the start time and continue on indefinitely; this is helpful when, for example, the duration of the care recipientâ€™s hospital stay is not yet known, and can be added once it is.
-  Suspensions can be attained by user id -- all operations to modify one require the id.
-  Suspensions can be closed by updating them with an end date.
   All operations to modify one require the id of the suspension.
   Operations:
-    Creations are on the user - and an id will be returned Get list by user id
+    Creations of suspensions are on the care recipient - and an id will be returned.
+    GET list by user id.
-    Post to user id
+    POST to user id.
-    Update, Delete, Get (by id)
+    Update (PATCH and PUT), Delete, Get (by id).

 ## Organizations

 All organizations descend from a partner_id -- the root of your organization tree.
 Orgs can be added anywhere in your tree or moved.
 Moving a parent organization moves all its children with it.
-Example of creating a sub org within an organization:
+Example of creating a sub org within an organization via the admin UI:

   ![image](images/create-sub-org.png)